US sanctions two N.Koreans over ballistic missile program

-Solid-fuel missiles can be fired on shorter notice, as they do not have to be filled with liquid fuel prior to launch.
+Solid-fuel missiles can be fired on shorter notice as they do not have to be fueled prior to launch.

 "As a result of today's actions, any property or interests in property of those designated by OFAC within US jurisdiction are blocked, and transactions by US persons involving the designated person are generally prohibited," Treasury said, referring to its Office of Foreign Assets Control.

 On Friday, the UN Security Council unanimously passed new, US-drafted sanctions that will restrict oil supplies vital for North Korea's missile and nuclear programs.

 The third raft of sanctions imposed on the North this year, sparked by last month's ICBM test, also received the backing of China -- the North's sole major ally and economic lifeline.

 The sanctions also order the repatriation of North Korean workers sent abroad to earn much-needed revenue for Kim's regime.

 North Korea slammed the fresh UN sanctions as an "act of war."